EarthlySkies/kura5-linux-integrations/README.md

 It does not contain prebuilt binaries or the game itself, merely the fluff that should come along in a proper package installed from the repositories of your preferred distro.

+Please note that this repository uses the [Arch Packaging Standards](https://wiki.archlinux.org/index.php?title=Arch_packaging_standards) as a baseline.
+As such, file paths, directory structures and the like might not be directly portable "as-is" to other distributions and might require some rewriting.

 ### Contained files
 - **A manual page**: describes the game and lists available command line flags
 - **A desktop entry**: allows Kura5 to show up in your applications list